PIKA: Expert-Level Synthetic Datasets for Post-Training Alignment from Scratch: Performance Analysis

 \textbf{Model Alignment Details.} We conduct experiments on the Llama-3 and Qwen2.5 base models.
 For supervised fine-tuning, we follow~\citet{touvron2023llama} and employ a cosine learning rate schedule with an initial learning rate of $2 \times 10^{-5}$.
 The maximum sequence length is set to 8192 tokens.
 For DPO training, we use a cosine learning rate of $5 \times 10^{-7}$.
 We adhere to the official instruction templates of each respective model architecture.

 \textbf{Evaluation Benchmarks.} We evaluate aligned model performance using two widely adopted instruction-following benchmarks: AlpacaEval 2~\citep{alpaca_eval} and Arena-Hard~\citep{arenahard2024}.
 AlpacaEval 2 comprises 805 representative instructions selected from real user interactions, providing a comprehensive assessment of practical instruction-following capabilities.
 Arena-Hard represents an enhanced version of MT-Bench~\citep{zheng2024judging}, containing 500 challenging user queries designed to test advanced reasoning and problem-solving abilities.
 Both benchmarks employ GPT-based evaluators to assess responses generated by the model under evaluation against established baseline models.
 Specifically, we use GPT-4-Turbo (1106) and Llama-3-8B-Instruct as baselines for AlpacaEval 2 and Arena-Hard uses GPT-4 (0314) as its baseline.
-In addition, we employ the latest GPT-4o as the LLM-as-judge to provide more contemporary and robust evaluation standards.
+In addition, we primarily employ the latest GPT-4o as the LLM-as-judge to provide contemporary and robust evaluation standards.
+We also include evaluations using GPT-5 and GPT-4.1-mini, as shown in Table~\ref{add_judge}.

 \textbf{Metrics.} We adopt two complementary metrics to measure instruction-following capabilities of fine-tuned models.
 The first metric is the \textbf{win rate (WR)}, which calculates the fraction of responses favored by the GPT evaluator over the baseline model.
 This metric is applied across both AlpacaEval 2 and Arena-Hard benchmarks.
 The second metric is the \textbf{length-controlled win rate (LC)}~\citep{dubois2024length}, a debiased variant of WR that accounts for response length differences.
 The GPT evaluator considers the lengths of responses generated by both the baseline model and the model under evaluation when computing LC, thereby reducing the potential bias introduced by response length variations.
 This metric is specifically applied to the AlpacaEval 2 benchmark~\citep{alpaca_eval}.